Why do we need to save energy?

 All of that energy adds up, and much of it is wasted by using too much or not using it wisely.

-To get started, try the top ten rules for saving energy.
-The grown-ups in your house can help!
+To get started, try these top ten rules for saving energy .
+The adults in your house can help!